Creating Strategies for Increasing Customer Loyalty and Engagement

 The Call

 A major player in the retail space had been conducting their own post-purchase survey with customers, but felt they weren’t getting enough out of the data.
 While the survey gave them a solid understanding of how their brand performed on several key metrics, they were left wondering where they should focus their efforts to improve the overall customer experience and increase brand love and loyalty.
-With several months’ worth of data in hand, they approached the Catapult team with a key business question – Where should we put our efforts and money to have the biggest impact?
+With several months’ worth of data in hand, they approached the Catapult Insights team with a key business question – Where should we put our efforts and money to have the biggest impact?

 Our Response

-The Catapult team got to work exploring the data available through the survey and the potential transactional data that could be appended.
+We got to work exploring the data available through the survey and the potential transactional data that could be appended.
 Our statistical experts went into the analysis with a loose plan in mind to allow the data to guide the direction of the analysis—this would ensure we ended up with a solid, data-driven model that wasn’t shaped by too many preconceived notions.

 Through some exploratory statistical techniques, a small set of potential outcome variables were identified to model their overall retail satisfaction, rate of return, and other key metrics.
 With the exploratory analysis complete, we got to work conducting several different key drivers analyses (KDA) that included both behavioral and attitudinal drivers to ensure a robust and comprehensive model.